robbiejdunne/cfg_submission/README.md

 # Edd Webster Junior Data Scientist Data Challenge Submission
 This repository is the code submitted by [Edd Webster](https://twitter.com/eddwebster) for the Manchester City F.C.
 Junior Data Scientist Data Challenge submission, including a list of publicly available resources published by the football analytics community that are related to the project.
+For a summary pack in Google Slides, please see the following [[link](https://docs.google.com/presentation/d/116D0U_ue2sv6hgLBgHniI228cRhph0qfMuOFA4uuxhs/edit?usp=sharing)].

 <p align="center">
   <a href="https://www.twitter.com/eddwebster"><img src="img/edd_webster/fifa21eddwebsterbanner.png"></a>